AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-set-asset-metadata.md

 ---
 description: Sets metadata values for an asset.
 Works with an array of metadata updates to set values in a batch.
-seo-description: Sets metadata values for an asset.
-Works with an array of metadata updates to set values in a batch.
-seo-title: setAssetMetadata

 solution: Experience Manager
 title: setAssetMetadata
-uuid: 17fe8277-a164-4f91-af96-ea43d41bd4f2

 feature: Dynamic Media Classic,SDK/API,Metadata,Asset Management
 role: Developer,Administrator
 ---